List of awards and nominations received by Devi Sri Prasad

 Devi Sri Prasad is an Indian composer, lyricist, singer-songwriter, and performer.
 He has provided musical scores predominantly for Telugu films apart from a few films in other Indian languages.
 Although his earlier soundtrack albums received wide response, his compositions in the 2004 Telugu film Varsham fetched him awards for the first time in his career.

 Apart from soundtrack composition, he also received awards for film scoring, playback singing and lyrics composition.
 He performed in various music concerts.
 His 2012 release Gabbar Singh, received huge response both from audience and critics.
 Devi received several awards for the soundtrack album.
 "Kevvu Keka" song from the album received cult status over the years.
 In 2021, the album is honored with Album of the Decade award at 11th Mirchi Music Awards South.

-He is a recipient of a National Film Award, ten Filmfare Awards, eight SIIMA Awards, five CineMAA Awards, and one Nandi Award.
+He is a recipient of a National Film Award, eleven Filmfare Awards, eight SIIMA Awards, five CineMAA Awards, and one Nandi Award.